Miami Beach puts the art in offshore artificial reef

 His charges are a type of soft coral called gorgonians.
 "They're a fundamentally important part of the Caribbean and Floridian coral reef habitat," he says.

-When complete, "Reefline" will be a seven-mile-long artificial reef within swimming distance of the beach.
-It's an art installation, a restoration of the island's coral habitat, and an underwater tourist attraction.
+When complete, "Reefline" will be a 7-mile-long artificial reef within swimming distance of the beach.
+It's an art installation, a restoration of the island's coral habitat and an underwater tourist attraction.
 Plans call for it to extend the entire length of Miami Beach.
-The reef will be made up of a series of art installations, sculptures that are being cast from marine-grade concrete.
+The reef will be made up of a series of art installations — sculptures that are being cast from marine-grade concrete.

 Foord's passion for raising corals, the colorful colonies of tiny animals that build massive underwater reefs, is rooted in both science and art.
 He's one of the founders of "Coral Morphologic," an arts and science group devoted to researching and documenting coral reefs.